Peterhouse partbooks: Modern recordings and reconstructions

 Because of the missing partbooks, much of the music in the Peterhouse partbooks had not ever been recorded until recently.
 Nicholas Sandon, however, has spent numerous years researching the Peterhouse partbooks and has devoted considerable time to reconstructing lost vocal parts.
 Sandon was formerly Professor of Music at University College, Cork and at Exeter University, and now acts as general editor of Antico Edition, which is publishing his reconstructions of the music found in the Peterhouse Partbooks.

-Based on Sandon's reconstructions, the Boston-based early music ensemble Blue Heron is about to release its fifth of a planned five-CD series of music from the Henrician set of the Peterhouse partbooks, including compositions by Hugh Aston, Robert Jones, John Mason, Nicholas Ludford, Richard Pygott, and Robert Hunt.
+Based on Sandon's reconstructions, the Boston-based early music ensemble Blue Heron has released a five-CD series of music from the Henrician set of the Peterhouse partbooks, including compositions by Hugh Aston, Robert Jones, John Mason, Nicholas Ludford, Richard Pygott, and Robert Hunt.
 Additionally, the Seattle-based Byrd Ensemble released the album Our Lady: Music from the Peterhouse Partbooks, also based on Sandon's reconstructions, in 2011.

+In 2025, a CD of music from the Caroline Partbooks was released by the choir for whom the manuscripts were originally collected.
+The recording by the Choir of Peterhouse, Cambridge, directed by Simon Jackson, working with historical advisor Matthew Alec Gouldstone, is released on the Naxos label.
+The performances are based on editions prepared by musicologist Matthew Alec Gouldstone, Antico edition, and others, and includes several world premiere recordings of music by Orlando Gibbons, Thomas Tallis, William Smith, and the first organist of Peterhouse Chapel in the 1630s, Thomas Wilson.